 After a hard day of solving global IT problems with your team, there are many restaurants and venues around town catering to a wide variety of tastes.
 For a full list of restaurants you can reference the city guide.

 There are many opportunities to get involved in and around the community of Pierre.
-From taking advantage of the great location and all that it provides, to joining one of the many clubs and societies.
-For information on activities and community involvement through the city itself please use the links below.
+From taking advantage of the great location and all that it provides to joining one of the many clubs and societies.
+For information on city activities and community involvement please use the links below.

 South Dakota’s capital city is Pierre, home to around 14,000 residents.
-As two of South Dakota’s oldest settlements, Pierre and Fort Pierre combine the history, heritage and culture of the American West.
+As two of South Dakota’s oldest settlements, Pierre and Fort Pierre combine the history, heritage, and culture of the American West.
 Pierre has unparalleled year-round outdoor recreation on the Missouri River and the rolling hills and prairies of the Great Plains.
-Acquire a new perspective on the past by standing on the site where Lewis and Clark met the Teton Sioux.
-Visit the friendly downtowns and wide-open spaces to learn what makes the Pierre area a great place to live, work and play.
-You’ll enjoy the many outdoor activities and recreational areas after moving to Pierre.
-Besides being a popular hunting and fishing area, the city offers great parks with miles of trails and a number of well maintained campgrounds.
+Visit the friendly downtowns and wide-open spaces to learn what makes the Pierre area a great place to live, work, and play.

 Founded in 1880 on the Missouri River opposite Fort Pierre, Pierre has been the capital since South Dakota gained statehood on November 2, 1889, having been chosen for its location in the geographic center of the state.
 Fort Pierre itself was named after Pierre Chouteau, Jr., an American fur trader of French origin.